 JET JDP-15M Benchtop drill press

 The JET JDP-15M is the perfect benchtop drill press to use when you’re restricted in terms of space.
 It has many different speed settings (16 in total) from 200 RPM at the low end to 3600 RPM at the high end.
 So because it has more speed settings than most other drill presses in this bracket, it offers pretty good value for money.
-It has a worktable which can easily tilt 45 degrees each way, and is 10 inches by 13 inches in size (ample more most work-pieces).
+It has a worktable which can easily tilt 45 degrees each way, and is 10 inches by 13 inches in area (ample more most work-pieces).
 The motor on this bench drill press is a very respectable 3/4 Horsepower, offering enough power for most jobs.
 The spindle return spring has an adjustable tension so you can alter the rate at which the spindle goes back up after drilling holes.
 The JDM also comes with a built in work light, for when you’re working in dim spaces.
 Overall this bench top drill press from JET is a good option for its price, although not the cheapest drill press on this list.

 General International 75-010 M1 Bench-top Drill Press